goderich/dissertation/dissertation.md

 #### Squliq vowel inventory {#sec:squliq-vowels}

-The vowel system of Squliq Atayal has traditionally been analyzed as /a i u e o/ [@egerod1966;@li1980;@huang2006a;@huang2016a].
+The vowel system of Squliq Atayal has traditionally been analyzed as /a i u e o/ [@egerod1966;@li1980;@huang2006a;L. @huang2016a].
 The mid vowels /e/ and /o/ are much rarer than the vowels /i u a/, and they correspond to VG sequences \<ay\> /aj/ and /aw/ in some varieties of Squliq and other Atayal dialects [@li1980, pp. 354-355].
 The high vowels /i/ and /u/ are centralized when adjacent to post-dorsal consonants /q/ and /h/, and may be perceived and written as mid vowels instead. <!-- TODO cite -->

 On the other hand, almost no studies treat [ə] as a phoneme, and it is instead considered a purely phonetic vowel that breaks up underlying consonant clusters [@li1980, p.
-355]. @yamada1974 do analyze it as a phoneme, but also note that its distribution is constrained to unstressed (non-final) syllables. @chien2001 presents data that constitutes near-minimal pairs of CG and CəG sequences, e.g. *hwa.h**un*** 'to destroy (PV)' vs *hə.wa.k**un*** 'to support by the arm (PV)'. @huang2014 treats these distinctions as stemming from glides being in the nucleus or the onset, but here I shall instead treat schwa as a marginal phoneme based on Chien's examples.
+355]. @yamada1974 do analyze it as a phoneme, but also note that its distribution is constrained to unstressed (non-final) syllables. @chien2001 presents data that constitutes near-minimal pairs of CG and CəG sequences, e.g. *hwa.h**un*** 'to destroy (PV)' vs *hə.wa.k**un*** 'to support by the arm (PV)'.
+H. @huang2014 treats these distinctions as stemming from glides being in the nucleus or the onset, but here I shall instead treat schwa as a marginal phoneme based on Chien's examples.

 The vowel inventory of Squliq Atayal as analyzed here is presented in @tbl:squliq-vowels.
 The vowels /a/, /i/, and /u/ are fully phonemic, while the central vowel /ə/ has a more limited distribution, and is treated as a marginal phoneme.